Jwan622/etherscan_ingestor/docs/notes_todo.md

 - [x] mock out the threadcontextmanager in the crawl and ingest test
 - [ ] write integration test, end to end starting with the click/typer command. and then inspecting the state of the database.
 I guess you still have to mockout the etherscan request here.
 - [ ] build a matlibplot or some pandas just because.
-- [ ] implement crawling for more addresses to query. create a queue (a table is fine maybe with `queued` and `visited` columns) for all the from and to addresses you see.
+- [ ] implement crawling for more addresses to query. create a queue (a table is fine maybe with `queued` and `visited` columns) for all the from_addresses and to_addresses you see.
 Sort of like web crawling.
 - [ ] my divide and conquer approach is inefficient because some block windows are hot spots whereas others are not.
-Some Threads finish super quickly while others take too long.
+You can actually see this in the frontend aggregated view!
+There are some days with much larger amounts of transactions than others so... some Threads finish super quickly while others take too long.
 We should constantly be dividing and conquering the block windows.
 That's MVP2.
 - [ ] build a way to provide a timestamp and ingest records after that timestamp (this would be great for an orchestrator like Airflow)